crawlerufsc/control-module/README.md

 include hal/crawler_hal.h and please include wiringPi lib (see tests/hal/CMakeLists.txt)

 ### to compile (Arduino)
-with Arduino IDE, just compile it normally
+within the Arduino IDE, just compile the code in arduino_controller normally

 ### to compile and run tests (inside tests/)
 make test